 Schedules for our many events are maintained on our Westwood Warrior Band Calendar as well as our website.
 Follow us on Instagram, Facebook, Twitter and Flickr for updates, photos and videos from our events.

-Band Letter Jacket: may be purchased at the end of the academic year by any sophomore band or guard member who has completed two years of continuous service to the band and who is scheduled to CONTINUE in band.
-Band students may buy a jacket at the end of their freshmen year if they have met the following requirements:1.
+Band Students may purchase a letter jacket at the end of their Sophomore academic year if they have completed two years of continuous service to the band and are scheduled to CONTINUE in band.
+Freshman Band Students may buy a letter jacket at the end of their Freshman year if they have met the following requirements:1.
 Participate and complete the TMEA Region Band Audition process.

-1. Participate in both the UIL Solo and Ensemble Contest and the Texas Music Educators Region Band Competition.
+2. Participate in one of the following: UIL Solo and Ensemble Contest AND/OR the Westwood High School Band Solo Competition

-- Received a First Division on a Class 1 solo OR made and participated in the TMEA Region 26 All-Region Band.
+2. Make and Participate in the TMEA Region 26 All-Region Band.

 Yes, students do spend a lot of time in rehearsal.
 Summer band usually starts the first week of August, though some instruments will have sectionals or summer camps earlier in the summer.
 The first football game of the season is usually the first week of school, so the band needs to have a half time show and stand tunes ready BEFORE the first week of school.
 Students need to have time to rehearse the show, adjust to playing their instrument in ‘marching style’ rather than ‘concert style’ and to have time to come together as a band.
 But think about it this way, your student spends a LOT of time with other band students and a LOT of time at the school.
 So before the first day of classes, your student has already made 300 friends and has become very familiar with the layout of the school – or at least the band hall, cafeteria, rehearsal fields, restrooms, choir rooms, practice rooms.